farhadi/node-smpp/README.md

 Emitted when the session connection successfully is established.

 #### Event: 'close'
-Emitted when the conntion is fully closed.
+Emitted when the connection is fully closed.

 #### Event: 'error' `(error)`
 Emitted when an error occurs.
 The `'close'` event will be called directly